 Pursuant to L. 1991, Chp 279, 2

-A study of the residential real estate market in Graham County indicates that the market during 2017 had a general upward trend of 3%.
+A study of the residential real estate market in Graham County indicated there was an overall inflationary trend of 3% during 2018.

-A study of the real estate market for vacant lots in Graham County indicates that the market was stable during 2017 with no general upward or downward trend.
+A study of the commercial real estate market in Graham County indicates the market was relatively stable with no general upward or downward trend during 2018.

-A study of the commercial real estate market in Graham County indicates that the market was stable during 2017 with no general upward or downward trend.
+A study of the real estate market for vacant lots in Graham County indicates the market was relatively stable with no general upward or downward trend during 2018.

-Values on specific properties may not follow the general trend because of changes in the property, corrections of descriptive information, or adjustment of values based on sales of similar properties.
+Values on specific properties may not follow the general trend due to changes in the property, corrections of descriptive information, or adjustment of values based on sales of similar properties.

 County Appraiser's Duties

 It is the duty of the County Appraiser to value equitably and at fair market value all property identified as of January 1 of each year.
 This involves first determining if the property is taxable.
 Unless specifically exempted by the State of Kansas or by the State Board of Tax Appeals, all tangible assets, land and buildings and personal property in the State are taxable.
 The property must be accurately valued at its fair market value.
 Fair market value is the amount of money a well-informed buyer and a well-informed seller would accept for property in an open and competitive market without any outside influence.

 An important thing to remember is that Appraisers do not create value.

 People actually determine value by their transactions in the market place.
 The Appraiser simply has the legal responsibility to analyze those transactions and appraise individual properties based upon what is happening in the market place.